Name: King Penguin (Aptenodytes patagonicus)

 Are King Penguins social?

 King Penguins form gigantic colonies when they come in to shore during the mating season.
-One colony at South Georgian Island is estimated to have over 200,000 birds.
+One colony on South Georgia is estimated to have over 200,000 birds.

 How fast can King Penguins move?

 The average cruising speed for a King Penguin while swimming ranges somewhere between 5 and 10 km per hour.